 The medical office manager is responsible for the clinical and/or non-clinical aspects of the day to day operations in a medical office environment including physician offices, hospitals, nursing homes, or other health care facility.
 Medical office managers must be able to keep up with the ever changing medical and health care industry in terms of technology, laws and regulations.

 - The financial performance of the revenue cycle

-- Supervision of patient scheduling, registration, financial counseling, medical records, billing and collection, data entry and processing, and cash posting
+- Supervision of nonclinical departments (patient scheduling, registration, financial counseling, medical records, billing and collection, data entry and processing, and cash posting)

 - Promoting excellent customer service